Professional Skills Development in Dual-Subject Bachelor

 When selecting courses and modules, the admission requirements of the intended Master's degree programs must be taken into account; coordination with the subject advisors is strongly recommended.

-The same conditions apply to the crediting of language courses in the professional skills development area:
+The following applies to the crediting of language courses in the professional skills development area:

-Credits are booked centrally at the end of the semester.
-Please do not contact us regarding credit transfer until you see the language course in your transcript of records.
+The booking is made centrally at the end of the semester.
+Please do not contact us regarding credit transfer until you see the language course displayed in your transcript of records.
+Language courses often appear under additional credits; the Professional Skills Development Office can then include them in the interdisciplinary key competencies.

 Concerns/all questions on the topic Contact person